theMillenniumFalcon/resources/Tech_Trends/readme.md

-# Curent trends in tech as per 2020
+# Current trends in tech as per 2020

 ## Mobiile frameworks-